YuxuanLongBeyond/ML_Project_ONE/README.md

 There are three important variables in 'run.py':

-train_validate --Only if it is True, then training on multiple models is performed.
+\textbf{train_validate} --Only if it is True, then training on multiple models is performed.
 By default, it is set to False.

 final_test -- Only if it is True, then optimal parameters are automatically loaded and the test is performed (submission file will be generated).
 By default, it is set to True.

 method -- a string that is either 'ls', 'log' or 'dl' (they represent ridge regression, logistic regression and deep learning).
 By default, it is set to be 'dl'.
+\\

 If you want to re-produce the optimal parameters, please set train_validate to True.
 However, it will take plenty of time ( at least over 15 minutes) to perform full training when we set method to 'dl'.